-The Places for People Group ("the "Group") operates across the UK through a number of operating subsidiaries.
+The Places for People Group (the “Group”) operates across the UK through a number of operating subsidiaries.
 We are one of the largest property and leisure management, development and regeneration businesses in the UK.
-We own or manage more than 198,000 homes and 123 leisure centres and have assets in excess of £4.4 billion.
-We provide our services through the efforts of more than 12,500 staff in the UK.
+We own or manage more than 198,000 homes and 127 leisure centres and have assets in excess of £4.4 billion.
+We provide our services through the efforts of more than 12,300 staff in the UK.

 Our services are delivered through 20 principal companies although we arrange our activities so that clients, customers and staff regard all parts of the Group as a single business.

 The Group has noted the requirements of the Modern Slavery Act 2015 (the "Act").
-This statement is made on behalf of the Group parent, Places for People Group Limited, and the Group as a whole.
-The following subsidiaries in the Group are required to make their own statement under the Act and have adopted this statement.
+This statement is made on behalf of the Group parent, Places for People Group Limited (company number 03777037), and the Group as a whole.
+The following subsidiaries in the Group are required to make their own statement under the Act and have adopted this statement:

 We operate across the whole of the property value chain from initial procurement of sites, through planning and project management to the delivery of high quality places with supporting infrastructure and strong management.